yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

           RX bytes:10395 (10.1 KiB)  TX bytes:10395 (10.1 KiB)
 }}}

-Optionally, you can load the ip6table modules into the kernel
+Optionally, you can load the ip6table modules into the kernel by issuing the following:

 {{{
 insmod ip6_tables
 insmod ip6table_filter
+}}}

+To load ip6tables at boot, add the following to ''/etc/modules.d/20-ipv6'' or ''/etc/modules''
+{{{
+ip6_tables
+ip6table_filter
 }}}

 To check the installation of ip6tables you can use the ip6tables show command.